-Two weeks later, warrant in hand, officers returned to the property, accompanied by members of the HSUS and HSI Animal Rescue and Response team.
+Two weeks later, warrant in hand, officers returned to the property, accompanied by members of our Animal Rescue Team.
 While the rescue team freed the seven remaining dogs from their chains, detectives gathered the evidence that would lead to a raft of dogfighting, animal cruelty and drug charges against the owner.

 The rescue team transported the dogs to an undisclosed shelter.
 While the case against their owner progresses, the dogs are reveling in attention from their human caretakers, air-conditioning and soft beds.
 “It was a drastic change in their demeanor just being given flea meds,” says Laura Koivula, HSUS director of animal crimes and investigations.
 “They go outside and play every day.
 They’re visibly happier.”